Believe it or not, a good gut is critical for optimal health. In fact, you can optimize your overall health just by maintaining a healthy gut.

 - Sugar cravings, believe it or not, is a sign that your body is low on good bacteria.
 This is caused by eating processed foods or refined sugars.
 When you give in to these cravings, you are causing more damage to your gut.

 - Problems sleeping causes gut issues which leads to more sleep issues.
 If you are having problems falling asleep, take a look at this article.

-- Intolerance to certain foods are the result of food not properly digesting because of poor quality gut bacteria.
-This will lead to bloating, gas, abdominal pain and digestive issues.
+- Intolerance to certain foods is the result of food not properly digesting because of poor quality gut bacteria.
+This will lead to bloating, gas, abdominal pain, and digestive issues.

 - Being overweight is a huge sign of an unhealthy microbiome.

 All of these are symptoms of having poor gut health and can lead to more serious health problems which can affect your heart, brain, immune system and even result in cancer.

 There are many factors that damage our gut Microbiome.
 Stress, eating processed foods, sugar and even certain medications can invite bad bacteria in and destroy the good ones that are supposed to protect us.

 Other factors include age, environment, lifestyle choices, and genetics.

 The great news for us is most of these factors are within our control.
 Just making a few lifestyle changes and being more intentional about what we eat is a big step forward to optimal gut health.